-On the other hand, the flat screen tv does not have this issue, as images on the screen are displayed correctly, provided you are facing the screen.
+On the other hand, the Flat screen TV does not have this issue, as images on the screen are displayed correctly, provided you are facing the screen.

-The flat tv does not offer this predicament, as several people can sit at different angles facing the tv and still enjoy the images.
+The Flat TV does not offer this predicament, as several people can sit at different angles facing the TV and still enjoy the images.

-Curved Tvs Pros
+Curved TV Pros

 Due to the curved nature of these screens, the general feeling is that you feel more in tune with the experience.

 You do not have to strain your neck from one end of the TV to the other, as the shape is curved at the edges, making the necessary adjustments to meet your eyes.

 Futuristic Image Quality

 When watching images on a curved screen, the quality is much better than what you watch on most Flat-screen TVs.